chrisalanclark/GettingAndCleaning/Codebook.md

 ## tidy_summary.txt
 The data file produced, tidy_summary.txt, groups by activity and subject id and provides the mean across observations (2.56 second windows) of the 66 features described above (so the mean across windows of the **normalized** mean and standard deviation of the signal within each window).
 It also provides, for downstream calculations, the number of observations (2.56 second windows) in each group.
 The variables were also renamed slightly, to simplify, and reordered, to keep everything related to a single signal together.
+There are no units for the variables because they are means of a normalized feature which itself has no units.
+Thus, the closer the mean is to -1, the closer the average across those observations was to the minimum value across all observations, and the closer to 1, the closer it was to the maximum value.

 ###  Variable naming convention for means in tidy_summary.txt
 The following naming convention was used for the 66 columns calculating a mean.